riocampos/pokebell/README.md

 # pokebell

-This gem is convert from Japanese message written by Hiragana / Katakana / alphabet / digit to Japanese pager aka "Pokebell" 2-digits format codes.
+This gem is convert from Japanese message written by Hiragana / Katakana / alphabet / digit to Japanese pager aka "Pokebell" 2-digits format codes, and from the code to Katakana message.

 ## usage